insuricaine/misc/README.md

 ## Division of Labour

-Andrew - by Saturday: write a function
+Andrew - by Saturday: write a python function risk() that returns the percentage chance that the hurricane is going to hit their house.
+Jacob - by Sunday: write a python function asset() that returns a highly correlated portfolio and the correlation sigma Jimmy/Cam - front end